web-servers/jws-operator/README.md

 oc delete deployment.apps/jws-image-operator
 ```
 and use oc get all and oc delete to delete the remaining objects.

 10. What is supported?

-10.1 changing the number of running replicas for the application in Custom Resource change size: 2 to the value you want.
+10.1 changing the number of running replicas for the application: in your Custom Resource change *size: 2* to the value you want.

 ## What to do next?
 Below are some features that may be relevant to add in the near future.